Bicycle Accident Attorney in Jersey CitySchedule a Free Consultation

 If you were recently injured in a bicycle accident with a motor vehicle, you shouldn’t be burdened with expenses and losses related to the crash.
-The Jersey City personal injury attorneys at Brach Eichler Injury Lawyers can help you get the full compensation you need.
+The Jersey City personal injury attorneys at Brach Eichler Injury Lawyers can help you get your full compensation.

 Bicycling is becoming an increasingly popular pastime.
 More people are taking two wheels for their health, as a leisure activity, and to reduce their carbon footprint.
 While recent data suggests that the popularity of bicycling will only continue to grow, there is a problem.
 While it is easy for a person to grab a bike and get active, it is difficult for New Jersey infrastructure to catch up to the popularity of the activity.

 That means cars and bicycles have to share roads never designed to accommodate both bikes and cars.
-Inevitably, when drivers aren’t careful, this can lead to tragic accidents for bicyclists that just can’t compete with the sheer power and weight of a passenger car or truck.
+Inevitably, when drivers aren’t careful, this can lead to tragic accidents for bicyclists that can’t compete with the sheer power and weight of a passenger car or truck.

 In 2018, the New Jersey State Police recorded 17 fatal pedal cyclist accidents on local roadways.
 Victims who survive a run-in with a vehicle are often left with serious injuries that can be physically and financially life-changing.
 At Brach Eichler Injury Lawyers, our legal team has the resources and knowledge to help victims recover the financial reward they are entitled to following an accident with a negligent driver.

 Medical debt is a major problem for many Americans today.
 You don’t want to be financially dire because a driver was reckless.
 Contact the experienced legal team at Brach Eichler Injury Lawyers for help with your case.
 Call (201) 583-5765 to schedule your free case evaluation, and let us lay out your legal path toward compensation.

 Why Do I Need an Attorney Following a Bicycle Accident?